ccm7d/Rubiks_Cube_Password_Generator/README.md

-# Rubik Cube Password Generator
+# Rubik's Cube Password Generator

 A Python project that generates passwords using **Rubik's Cube movements** and a customizable character list.

 > **Note:** This project is for experimentation and learning.
 It is not necessarily recommended for protecting your real-world accounts.